daddevv/TypingTowers/README.md

 - BootScene now fully initializes StateManager, loads essential assets, and transitions to mainMenu status based on the centralized game state (`gameState.gameStatus`).
 - Scene transitions are now driven by changes to `gameState.gameStatus` via StateManager, as demonstrated in BootScene and MainMenuScene.

+## v2 Game Loop Refactor

+- The main game loop in `GameScene.ts` now updates the global `gameState` with the current delta time and timestamp each frame using the new `stateManager.updateTimestampAndDelta()` method.
+- All core systems (Player, MobSpawner, UI) are updated each frame and can access the latest game state via the StateManager singleton.
+- This enables time-based logic, debugging, and future system refactors to rely on a single source of truth for timing and state.